-Diverse population with significant ocio-economic disparities
+Diverse population with significant socio-economic disparities

-1.2 - Acton is a diverse town, with a population are nearly 68,000 residents.
-It has contrasting levels deprivation with some of the least and most deprived neighbourhoods nationally.
+4.1.2 - Acton is a diverse town, with a population of nearly 68,000 residents.
+It has contrasting levels of deprivation with some of the least and most deprived neighbourhoods nationally.
 Areas of South Acton and North Acton are amongst the 10-20% most deprived neighbourhoods nationally in particular the areas between South Acton and Acton Town stations.
 Conversely, Southfields scores consistently as one of the least deprived wards in the borough.